-3. Anterior.
-Form the inferior or lesser cardiac nerve (N. cardiacus inferior, tertius, parvus), which is commonly only found on the right side.
+3. Anterior, the lesser or inferior cardiac nerve.
+(N. cardiacus parvus, inferior, tertius.)
+Is commonly only found on the right side.
 It takes its course behind the subclavian artery, then before the unnamed trunk to the arch of the aorta; is connected by filaments with the pneumo-gastric, passes between the aorta and pulmonary artery, and joins the cardiac plexus.